5 August 2017

 Philosophy **Ages 15-18**

-The Cambridge Summer College is a two week university preparation programme in the beautiful city of Cambridge.
-Participants on this programme will live and study at Peterhouse, Cambridge and select two subjects to explore in depth for the duration of the course.
+The Cambridge Summer College is a two-week university preparation programme in the beautiful city of Cambridge.
+Participants on this programme will live and study at Clare College, Cambridge and select two subjects to explore in depth for the duration of the course.

 Students studying philosophy will be asked to consider the problems with the nature of knowledge and reality, and indeed, our moral and political ideologies.

 Students will examine some fundamental questions that have plagued people for millennia; how should we decide what best to do?
 How should we live our lives?
 Whilst considering ethical concepts, students also have the opportunity to discuss applied ethical issues.

 Our course covers a broad range of philosophical writers, from Kant to Bentham and teaches students some of the essential metaphysical and epistemological ideas that dominated early modern thought.